 |

-Q: How can I draw a string that specifies both a fill color and a stroke width?A: Use a negative value for The sign of the value for The sample code in Listing 1 shows how a custom view might both fill and stroke an attributed string in its Listing 1: Specifying that a string is to be drawn with both fill and stroke. - (void)drawRect:(NSRect)rect { NSString *string = @"Got Fill?"; NSMutableDictionary *stringAttributes = [NSMutableDictionary dictionary]; // Set a font and specify a "fill" color [stringAttributes setObject: [NSFont fontWithName:@"Arial-Black" size:64] forKey: NSFontAttributeName]; [stringAttributes setObject: [NSColor whiteColor] forKey: NSForegroundColorAttributeName]; // Set a negative width so we get both stroke and fill to show [stringAttributes setObject: [NSNumber numberWithFloat: -2.0] forKey: NSStrokeWidthAttributeName]; [stringAttributes setObject: [NSColor blackColor] forKey: NSStrokeColorAttributeName]; // Now paint the background [[NSColor grayColor] set]; [NSBezierPath fillRect: [self bounds]]; // And finally draw the string with these attributes [string drawAtPoint: NSMakePoint(100, 100) withAttributes: stringAttributes]; } See Also For more information on drawing strings, you may wish to refer the String Programming Guide for Cocoa, the Attributed Strings Programming Guide and Cocoa Drawing Guide: Text.
+Q: How can I draw a string that specifies both a fill color and a stroke width?A: Use a negative value for The sign of the value for Figure 1: A zero value for stroke width indicates fill with no stroke.
+Figure 2: With a positive value for stroke width the string is stroked but not filled.
+The sample code in Listing 1 shows how a custom view might both fill and stroke an attributed string in its Listing 1: Specifying that a string is to be drawn with both fill and stroke. - (void)drawRect:(NSRect)rect { NSString *string = @"Got Fill?"; NSMutableDictionary *stringAttributes = [NSMutableDictionary dictionary]; // Set a font and specify a "fill" color [stringAttributes setObject: [NSFont fontWithName:@"Arial-Black" size:64] forKey: NSFontAttributeName]; [stringAttributes setObject: [NSColor whiteColor] forKey: NSForegroundColorAttributeName]; // Set a negative width so we get both stroke and fill to show [stringAttributes setObject: [NSNumber numberWithFloat: -2.0] forKey: NSStrokeWidthAttributeName]; [stringAttributes setObject: [NSColor blackColor] forKey: NSStrokeColorAttributeName]; // Now paint the background [[NSColor grayColor] set]; [NSBezierPath fillRect: [self bounds]]; // And finally draw the string with these attributes [string drawAtPoint: NSMakePoint(100, 100) withAttributes: stringAttributes]; } Figure 3: A negative value for stroke width will produce both fill and stroke.
+See Also For more information on drawing strings, you may wish to refer the String Programming Guide for Cocoa, the Attributed Strings Programming Guide and Cocoa Drawing Guide: Text.
 Document Revision History

 Posted: 2008-03-25 |